FluxML/FastAI.jl/DEVELOPING.md

 ### Linking to documentation

-For a new documentation file to be discoverable, you have to add an entry to the nested Markdown list in `toc.md`, which corresponds to the sidebar in the documentation (Updating the sidebar currently requires interrupting and reincluding the file that starts the development server).
+For a new documentation file to be discoverable, you have to add an entry to the nested Markdown list in `toc.md`, which corresponds to the sidebar in the documentation _(updating the sidebar currently requires interrupting and reincluding the file that starts the development server)_.

 Documentation pages can also link to each other using standard Markdown link syntax.